pycom/pycom-documentation/chapter/firmwareapi/micropython/uctypes.md

 "arr2": (uctypes.ARRAY | 0, 2, {"b": uctypes.UINT8 | 0}),
 ```

-i.e. value is a 3-tuple, first element of which is ARRAY flag OR-ed with offset, second is a number of elements in array, and third is descriptor of element type.
+I.e. value is a 3-tuple, first element of which is ARRAY flag OR-ed with offset, second is a number of elements in array, and third is descriptor of element type.

 - Pointer to a primitive type: